BLUF

 I look first at the scope language, allowance language, tenant improvement obligations, notice requirements, payment provisions, substantial completion definition, punch list treatment, change order process, and default clause.
 Most parties do not lose these disputes because they had no argument.
 They lose because their position does not line up with the contract record.

 Virginia law sharpens that analysis.
-Under Code of Virginia § 11.4-6, construction contracts must contain payment timing provisions, and payment by the upstream party is generally not a condition precedent to payment to a subcontractor unless a narrow insolvency or bankruptcy exception applies.
-The statute also requires written notice within 50 days when payment is being withheld, including the reason, the amount, and the party responsible for the contractual noncompliance.
-That means payment fights in Tysons often turn on documentation, not volume.
+Under Code of Virginia § 11-4.6, construction contracts must contain payment timing provisions, and payment by the upstream party is generally not a condition precedent to payment to a subcontractor unless a narrow insolvency or bankruptcy exception applies.

 The Most Common Buildout Dispute Issues in Tysons